-MORE DRAMA: The Patriots’ New Star Antoino Brown Accused Of Raping His Former Trainer
+MORE DRAMA: The Patriots’ New Star Antonio Brown Accused Of Raping His Former Trainer

 The two met when they were both students and members of the ‘Fellowship of Christian Athletes group’ at the University of Central Michigan.

 As for AB’s response, he denies the sexual assault and rape allegations, but not the situations themselves, claiming that all of their encounters were consensual.
-In his statement, he walked the lines of victim blaming and mentions being approached by Taylor after he became one of the ‘highest paid’ wide receivers in the league.
+In his statement, he walked the lines of victim-blaming and mentions being approached by Taylor after he became one of the ‘highest-paid’ wide receivers in the league.
 He also points out her asking him to invest in a business venture, all pretty weird things to mention in a rape lawsuit response.

 You can read AB’s full statement via his lawyer here.